Quantum Cosmology: Boundary Conditions

 \subsection{Tunnelling proposal}

 The tunnelling proposal emerged from the work by Alexander Vilenkin, cf. \cite{plb82,vilenkin} and references therein.
 It is most easily formulated in mini\-superspace.
 In analogy with, for example, the process of $\alpha$-decay in quantum mechanics, it is proposed that the wave function consists solely of {\em outgoing} modes.
 More generally, it states that it consists solely of outgoing modes at singular boundaries of superspace (except the boundaries corresponding to vanishing three-geometry).
 In the minisuperspace example above, this is the region of infinite $a$ or $\phi$.
 What does `outgoing' mean?
 The answer is clear in quantum mechanics, since there one has a reference phase $\propto\exp(-\I\omega t)$.
 An outgoing plane wave would then have a wave function $\propto\exp(\I kx)$.
 But since there is no external time $t$ in quantum cosmology, one has to {\it define} what `outgoing' actually shall mean \cite{Zeh88,conradi}.
 Independent of this reservation, the tunnelling proposal picks out particular solutions from the Wheeler--DeWitt equation.
 The interesting fact is that these solutions usually differ from the solutions picked out by the no-boundary proposal: whereas the latter yields real solutions, the solutions from the tunnelling proposal are complex; the real exponential prefactor differs in the sign of the exponent.
 Explicitly, one gets in the above model the following wave function: \be \psi_{\rm T}\propto (a^2V(\phi)-1)^{-1/4}\exp\left(-\frac{1}{3V(\phi)} \right)\exp\left(-\frac{\I}{3V(\phi)}(a^2V(\phi)-1)^{3/2}\right)\ . \ee Comparing this with (\ref{NB}), one recognizes that the tunnelling proposal leads to a wave function different from the no-boundary condition.
 Consequences of this difference arise, for example, if one asks for the probability of an inflationary phase to occur in the early universe: whereas the tunnelling proposal seems to favour the occurrence of such a phase, the no-boundary proposal seems to disfavour it.
-No final word on this issue has, however, been spoken.
+An example where the tunnelling proposal can successfully predict inflation with a non-minimally coupled Standard Model Higgs field is discussed in \cite{BKKS10}.